nothub/keymux/README.txt

-keymux v0.2.1
+keymux v0.2.2

-Multiplex multiple keyboard inputs with a single keypress.
+Multiplex multiple keyboard inputs with a single key press.
-Given a set of keys, if any key is pressed, keymux will simulate the presses of the other keys.
+Given a set of keys, if any key is pressed keymux will simulate the presses of the other keys in the set.

 Usage:
   keymux --keys "a,b,x"
   keymux --device "/dev/input/by-id/usb-042-event-kbd"
   keymux --window "Path of Exile" keymux --delay 70 --delay-random 30

 Options:
   --keys=<keys>
-      List of hotkeys to monitor and send. (default: "1,2,3,4,5") --key-pause=<key>
+      List of hotkeys to monitor and send (default: "1,2,3,4,5").
+  --key-pause=<key>
-      Hotkey for pausing execution. (default: "Pause") --device=<path>
+      Hotkey for pausing execution (default: "Pause").
+  --device=<path>
-      Keyboard device path. (omit for auto search) --window=<name>
+      Keyboard device path (omit for auto search).
+  --window=<name>
-      Restrict input to specific window. (omit to disable) --delay=<ms>
+      Restrict input to specific window (omit to disable).
+  --delay=<ms>
-      Keysend delay in milliseconds. (default: 50) --delay-random=<ms>
+      Keysend delay in milliseconds (default: 50).
+  --delay-random=<ms>
-      Additional random keysend delay. (default: 25) -h --help
+      Additional random keysend delay (default: 25).
+  -h --help
       Print help message and exit.